 Black Isle Permaculture & Arts (ScotLAND Centre)

-We are a domestic micro-smallholding where we are able to live a creative, regenerative and resilient lifestyle by the Permaculture Principles of People Care, Earth Care and Fair Share: a place where people can visit, stay, learn from and be inspired by an example of an organic smallholding incorporating a home based economy and resilient business plans.
+We are a domestic micro-smallholding where we are able to live a creative, sustainable and resilient lifestyle by the permaculture principles of People Care, Earth Care and Fair Share: a place where people can visit, stay, learn from and be inspired by an example of an organic smallholding incorporating a home based economy and resilient business plan.

-We are also involved with a community initiative in Muir of Ord called MooFood, which aims to reduce carbon emmissions, food waste and social isolation and create a healthy community and food culture through growing, sharing, and educating.
-We have planted a Permaculture designed orchard of 50 fruit trees, planted incredible edible inspired veg, salad, herb and fruit beds, installed a community fridge and have an education programme with the local school and community groups.
+We are also involved with a community initiative in Muir of Ord called MOO Food, which aims to reduce carbon emmissions, food waste and social isolation and create a healthy community and food culture through growing, sharing, and educating.
+We have planted a permaculture designed orchard of 50 fruit trees, planted incredible edible inspired veg, salad, herb and fruit beds, installed a community fridge and have an education programme with the local school and community groups.

 We welcome visitors by appointment, and hold open days, courses and workshops throughout the year.
 See our Facebook page and website for details.
-We are also hosting volunteers in 2018 via our WWOOF profile.
+We are also hosting volunteers in 2020 via our WWOOF profile.